You can copy your iPhone data, like texts, photos, music, contacts, apps, and calendars to a Pixel phone. Get tips on how to use your phone.

 - Paid apps

 - No charge apps not matched on the Play Store

 - Photos where an original isn’t stored on your iPhone

-When you turn on the Optimize Storage setting, original photos are in iCloud and not on your iPhone.
+Tip: When you turn on Optimize Storage on your iPhone, the original photos are in iCloud and not on your iPhone.
 Lower resolution versions of your photos won't copy, even if they're stored on your iPhone.

 - Music with iTunes Digital Rights Management protection